samirgadkari/Graphs/projects/adventure/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

+  * Finding the shortest path requires you to try all paths.
+Since there are 4 possible directions for each room, your paths to search expand geometrically: 4 paths for 1 room, 16 for 2 rooms, 64 for 3 rooms.
+So, for 500 rooms, you need to search 4^500 paths.
+That is 1 x 10^301.
+No computer yet can do this

 My best path is 990 moves.
 Can you find a shorter path?

+  * My default code found 1010 moves for 500 rooms.
+Tried reversing the directions returned by getExits(), but still required 1010 moves.
+I guess one possible way to do this is in each room, try the different sequences of directions while keeping the number of steps required to reach a room from this original room.
+Then pick the lowest number of steps to reach the room.